CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 ## Version 0.0.2
+- Made Revival Sandwich less overpowered
+  - Regeneration 3 for 40 seconds
+  - Resistance 2 for 3 minutes
+  - Fire Resistance for 6 minutes
+  - Absorption 5 for 2 minutes
 - Iron Core is obsolete
 - Added a new Ore, Neudonite
   - Used in some recipes
-  - Found (Hopefully) in a range of Y=64 to Y=-64 (Only spawns below Y=0 if it can replace stone, no Deepslate version)
+  - Found (Hopefully) in a range of Y=64 to Y=-64, Becoming increasingly more common closer to -64 (Only spawns below Y=0 if it can replace stone; no Deepslate version)
 - Tweaked recipes
   - Bounce Infused Asphalt, Honey Infused Asphalt
     - Asphalt replaces the Speed Infused Asphalt